 This week will conclude my first-semester teaching chemistry online for GHF Online.
 Up until recently, my online teaching experience was limited to working with students one-on-one.
 I quickly realized that teaching groups online is a whole other animal.
 An animal that...read more

 I help them by using a modified version of a simple method called the Pomodoro Technique.
 Created by Francesco Cirillo in the 1980’s, the Pomodoro Technique uses a timer to manage work into bite-size pieces.
 Pomodoro is Italian for tomato; the technique is named for the ubiquitous tomato-shaped timer found in kitchens all over the world.read more

-Nearly every day since its publication on GHF Press, last month I have heard from readers how Micro-Schools: Creating Personalized Learning on a Budget has helped them see what is possible for their children.
-It’s been a humbling experience, and I’ve come to realize...read more
+Nearly every day since its publication on GHF Press, I have heard from readers how Micro-Schools: Creating Personalized Learning on a Budget has helped them see what is possible for their children.
+It’s been a humbling experience, and I’ve come to realize that some of...read more

 Jade gave us great empathy and feedback when all we received from other professionals was judgment and blame.
 She taught us how to play to our sons strengths while lessening the frustration level of the entire family.Father of a 5 year old boy

 copyright 2013-2016 Jade Rivera | site design by Sara Yamtich